 - • Reports and Dashboards – Analytics are a major draw for many companies interested in improving their logistics processes.
 Actionable reports and dashboards let users understand every detail of their freight spend and make strategic decisions on the basis of data.
 They can be used to evaluate carrier KPIs, total freight spend by item, and to provide insight to leadership.

-How Can a TMS Save Me Money on Freight Spend?
+How Can a Transportation Management System (TMS) Software Save Me Money on Freight Spend?

 Compare Rates: Transportation management systems let users automatically access all their negotiated carrier rates side-by-side for easy viewing and comparing.
 TMS users save time by no longer switching between individual carrier websites but instead have all their tariff information contained in one, user-friendly screen.
 Often, logistics professionals don’t have time to check the rate with every carrier, so inevitably end up missing out on quality rates.
 With a TMS users can choose the most attractive rate out of all their carriers for each shipment, saving them money on every load.